-Working as a sea kayak guide is a fun and rewarding experience!
-Guides often have the opportunity to travel, work with a variety of ages and skill levels, and help to create lasting memories.
+Working as a sea kayak instructor or guide is fun and rewarding!
+Paddling instructors and guides have the opportunity to travel, work with a variety of ages and skill levels, and promote healthy, active lifestyles.…

 - Person Ages 18+

 Swiftwater Rescue Technician (SRT1) training is designed to help prepare you for emergency situations that occur in moving water.
 It is a 3-day intensive, hands-on course that includes classroom time and on-water scenarios.
 The class is taught by certified Rescue 3 international instructors.